opendocsg/slw-judgments-backfill/2005_SGCA_4/report.md

  (e) the quantum of Jane Ong’s share under the deed of assignment.

 8       Both Mdm Lim and S T Ong appealed against Chao J’s findings.
-By a written judgment dated 16 April 1997 (reported as _Lim Lie Hoa v Ong Jane Rebecca_ [1997] 2 SLR 320), the Court of Appeal dismissed these appeals.
+By a written judgment dated 16 April 1997 (reported as _Lim Lie Hoa v Ong Jane Rebecca_ <span class="citation">[1997] 2 SLR 320</span>), the Court of Appeal dismissed these appeals.
 Subsequently, in February 2002, Mdm Lim’s younger sons, S P Ong and K T Ong, applied successfully to be added as the third and fourth defendants to OS 939/1991, as, being beneficiaries of the estate, they had an interest in the inquiry to be conducted into the assets of the estate and the amounts received by their elder brother.

 **The inquiry and AR Phang’s decision**